The Institute of Public Administration

 The master’s programmes offered by the Institute of Public Administration are:

-- Political Science and Public Administration (research) in collaboration with the Institute of Political Science
+- The English taught Political Science and Public Administration (research) in collaboration with the Institute of Political Science

 Additionally, the institute is involved in courses for professionals who deal with the public domain in their line of work.
 These courses are run in collaboration with the Centre for Professional Learning.